-NOTICE: Always replace Master and Tool contact tips at the same time (as pairs).
+NOTICE: ALWAYS replace Master and Tool contact tips at the same time (as pairs).
 Failure to change both halves of a mating pair will result in decreased life of the new component.

-- 6. Apply a liberal amount of non-hardening, conductive silver bearing grease (ATI 0290-70-0000-50-008, McMaster-Carr #1219K57, AI Technology #ELGR8501 or equivalent) with a volume resistivity of 0.001 ohm-cm minimum to the mating surface between the contact base and the new contact tip.
-Insert the new contact tip into the insulator plate and reinstall the center insulator post. - 7.
-For a M3 socket head cap screw, insert the screw into the insulator post and secure using a 2.5 mm hex key.
-Tighten to 10 in-lbs (1.1 Nm).
-For a M4 socket head cap screw, insert the screw into the insulator post and secure using a 3 mm Allen hex key.
-Tighten to 12 in-lbs (1.36 Nm). - 8.
-After the procedure is complete, resume normal operation.
+- 5. Apply a liberal amount of non-hardening, conductive silver bearing grease (ATI 0290-70-0000-50-008, McMaster-Carr #1219K57, AI Technology #ELGR8501 or equivalent) with a volume resistivity of 0.001 ohm-cm or better to the mating surface between the contact base and the new contact tip.
+Insert the new contact tip into the insulator plate and reinstall the center insulator post. - 6.
+Insert the M3 socket head cap screw into the insulator post and secure using a 2.5 mm Allen wrench.
+Tighten to 10 in-lbs (1.1 Nm). - 7.
+After repair is complete, return all circuits to normal operation.